d-tork/podcast-quotes/README.md

 Rogan: “Right, people get hung up on that one word.”

 Peterson: “Well they don’t really… we have to think about it functionally to some degree, we have to think about what that idea means.
 We’ve had that idea forever; it isn’t just some superstition.
 Jesus, you gotta be more sophisticated than that, man!
 And this is partly what I think is unfortunate about the new atheists, let’s say: they don’t take the damn problem seriously.
 They think ‘well, Christianity, that’s just a bunch of superstition.’
 It’s like: really??
 No. Sorry.
-That’s just not deep enough man.
+That’s just not deep enough man."

 `[2:24:46]` “So then we ask people: ‘Ok, so here think about this real carefully.
 Take all your faults and inadequacies, and your hatred for life, all of that.
 And imagine that gets the upper hand.
 And then think about where you could be in three to five years.’
 Everyone knows, eh?